Disclaimer

 American Staffordshire Terrier Agility

-American Staffordshire Terrier is a muscular, agile and fast dog.
+American Staffordshire Terrier is a muscular, agile, and fast dog.
 It is full of energy and enthusiasm.
 And because of these outstanding characteristics, it can be a good agility dog.
 Agility training for a dog requires patience.
 It takes time and effort.
-The dog is allowed to get to know the obstacles that it needs to clear.
+The dog can get to know the obstacles it needs to clear.

 American Staffordshire Terrier Training

-But recently, many American Staffordshire Terriers are competing in agility.
-The East Anglian Staffordshire Bull Terrier Club in the UK annually holds agility competitions for Terrier breed dogs.
+But recently, many American Staffordshire Terriers have been competing in agility.
+The UK’s East Anglian Staffordshire Bull Terrier Club annually holds agility competitions for Terrier breed dogs.

 Summing Up

-The training of the puppy is almost the same.
-It is only that the puppy needs additional care.
+The puppy training of the puppy is almost the same.
+It is only that the puppy needs proper training, additional care and consistent dog training.
 The additional attention concerns toilet needs and its habit of chewing stuff.
 The trainer must take additional care with these.

 Copyright CaninePals.Com.
 All Rights Reserved.